adamhwang/next-static-og-images/README.md

 height|Page height used to create screenshot.
 Default `630`|number deviceScaleFactor|Page device scale factor used to create screenshot.
 See [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) for more info.
 Default `1`|number ogImageSelector|If specified, screenshot will be based on the first instance a matching instance.
 If no elements match, the page will be used.
-Default `undefined`|string
+Default `undefined`|string waitUntil|When to consider navigation succeeded.
+See [waitUntil](https://pptr.dev/#?product=Puppeteer&version=v13.0.1&show=api-framewaitfornavigationoptions) for more info.
+Default `"networkidle2"`|string

 Image sizes will match the page height and width unless an image selector is used.